lisamurphy788/Mario-Memory-game/README.md

 * As a user of the game i should know the numer of flips i have had.
 * By using the game i should be able to test my memory.

+#### Site Owner

 ### Project Goals
-The main goal of this project was to build a fun memory game that my little boy could play so he could undertand what types of projects i work on.
+The main goal of this project was to build a fun memory game that my little boy could play with so he could get a better undertanding what types of projects i work on.
 As he is a Mario fanatic i felt it fitting to use his favourite characters.
 There is no time limit on this as i didnt want him to feel pressured to get it done in a certain amount of time.

-#### Site User
-.
-#### Site Owner

  ### Design Choices

  #### Typography

  #### Colors